Catchy-Git/ShudderIsland/README.md

 To start the game you want to open the menu scene and press play from there.

 the controls are
-Movement - WASD
+Movement - WASD,
-Interact - E
+Interact - E,
 Buttons - Mouse Click

 ===========================================================================